SolraBizna/liso/README.md

 - `TERM=vt52`, any size: Real VT52 (untested).

 Input and output work.
 Special characters other than control keys don't work, I will need to do more testing to understand why.
 Testing Liso against Atari's VT52 emulator was extremely helpful in optimizing the redrawing routine, and teasing out some edge cases in the style handling.

+# Help Wanted

+I don't have a Windows machine in any real sense, so I can't test whether this crate functions on Windows.
+It *should*, since it uses Crossterm, but I would appreciate reports from Windows users and/or developers.

+I have no idea how well Liso works for visually-impaired users.
+If you use command line applications with a screen reader or a Braille terminal, I would greatly appreciate it if you got in touch with me.
+I would love to learn more about how I can improve your experience with Liso-based programs.

 # Legalese